![]() |

 Mast | The long tube that acts as a lever arm to turn the bending of the actuator into translation of the fiber tip. |

-Ferrule | The cylinder with a precision center hole that presents the polished fiber tip. |
+Ferrule | A cylinder with a precision center hole that presents one or more polished fiber tips. |

 Controller | The logic, converters, and amplifiers that generate a single actuator's four electrode voltages. |